CFIA-NCFAD/nf-ionampliseq/docs/output.md

 * `bam_sample_info/`
   * `*.tsv`: Sample info table containing fields such as platform, platform unit, run date, AmpliSeq panel, original reference FASTA, sample name, etc.

-## FASTQ Reads
+## Merged Reads

+All BAM files associated with a sample are merged together.
+Original read group information is preserved except for the sample name, which will be replaced with the specified sample name if necessary.
+These BAM files are used as input for TVC variant calling and should be compatible with Flow Order (`FO`) information preserved for Flow Evaluator quantification of allele observations.

-FASTQ format read sequences are extracted from input BAM files.
+FASTQ format read sequences are extracted from input BAM files and all sets of reads for a sample are concatenated together.

 **Output files:**

 * `reads/`
+  * `merged_bam`
+    * `*.bam`: All BAM files associated with a sample are merged together.
+Original read group information is preserved except for the sample name, which will be replaced with the specified sample name if necessary.
+These BAM files are used as input for TVC variant calling and should be compatible with Flow Order (`FO`) information preserved for Flow Evaluator quantification of allele observations.
-  * `fastq/`
+  * `merged_fastq/`
-    * `*.fastq.gz`: Gzip compressed FASTQ format read sequences extracted from input BAM files for each sample. *Useful for troubleshooting and ad hoc analysis.*
+    * `*.fastq.gz`: Concatenated reads for the same sample.
+Reads are gzip compressed FASTQ format read sequences extracted from input BAM files for each sample.

 ## FastQC